Who needs to register for VAT?

 - keep digital VAT records and a VAT account

 Why do I need to keep digital records?

-If you’ve signed up for Making Tax Digital for VAT (which all VAT registered businesses need to do by April 2022), the records you must keep are the same as any VAT-registered business.
+If you’ve signed up for Making Tax Digital for VAT (which all VAT registered businesses needed to do by April 2022), the records you must keep are the same as any VAT-registered business.
 The difference is that you’ll need to keep some of them digitally.
 For specific details of records that must be kept digitally for MTD-registered businesses, see here.